 Parcels not sold at an auction may be offered for sale the day following the auction and purchased by anyone offering to pay the minimum bid price.
 The price cannot be changed unless a parcel is re-appraised, advertised and again offered at public auction.

-Parcels Available for Sale over the Counter
+Parcels Available for Sale at Auction

 Sale Terms and Conditions